garethtdavies/zqw-docs/docs/faq.md

 ### Does zec-qt-wallet support selective disclosure?

 Not yet.
-While [selective disclosure](https://z.cash/blog/viewing-keys-selective-disclosure/) works on Sprout addresses it has not yet been updated in `zcashd` to support Sapling addresses.
+While [selective disclosure](https://z.cash/blog/viewing-keys-selective-disclosure/) works on Sprout addresses, it has not yet been updated in `zcashd` to support Sapling addresses.
 There is [a plan to support this](https://github.com/ZcashFoundation/zec-qt-wallet/issues/47) once implemented by `zcashd`.

 ### Does zec-qt-wallet support viewing keys?

-`zcashd` doesn’t currently support Sapling viewing keys yet and will be implemented once supported.
+`zcashd` doesn’t currently support Sapling viewing keys yet and will be implemented in zec-qt-wallet once supported.

 ## Wallet

 ### Is the wallet encrypted?

-No, wallet encryption is [currently disabled](#) by `zcashd`.
-Users are advised to use full disk encyption or to manually encrypt/decrypt their `wallet.dat` files when not using the software.
+No, wallet encryption is [currently disabled](https://github.com/zcash/zcash/blob/master/doc/security-warnings.md#wallet-encryption) by `zcashd`.
+You should use full-disk encryption (or encryption of your home directory) to protect your wallet at rest, and should assume (even unprivileged) users who are running on your OS can read your `wallet.dat` file.

 ### Why does my change go to a new address?

-Like Bitcoin when using transparent addresses change from a transaction goes to a new transparent address. zec-qt-wallet allows you to set an option to automatically send this change to a Sapling address via the app [**Options**](#).
+Like Bitcoin when using transparent addresses change from a transaction goes to a new transparent address. zec-qt-wallet allows you to set an option to automatically send this change to a Sapling address via the app [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options).
 As for transparent addresses this was a measure to preserve privacy and prevent trivial linking of transactions on the blockchain shielded (z) addresses do not have this property and any change is returned to the sending address.

 ### Will zec-qt wallet remember my outgoing shielded sends?

 Yes, by default zec-qt-wallet will store shielded sends in a local database as `zcashd` does not provide this information.
-You caan override this behaviour in the [Options](#) setting and can remove any stored transactions at any time (note that these will not be recoverable if you delete them).
+You can override this behaviour in the [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options) setting and can remove any stored transactions at any time (note that these will not be recoverable if you delete them).

 ### Can I remove shielded transactions sends from persisting in the wallet?

 Yes, simply click the **Clear History** button in the [**Options**](/using-zec-qt-wallet/#zeq-qt-wallet-options).
-Note that if you do this you will not later be able to recover these sends.
+Note that if you do this, you will not later be able to recover these sends.

 ### How do I read a memo?

 If there is a [memo](/using-zec-qt-wallet/#encrypted-memo-field) attached to a transaction then it will be visible by a message icon by the transaction.
-Simply right click the transaction and choose **View Memo**.
+Simply right-click the transaction and choose **View Memo**.

 ![Memo](images/memo.png)